-- (1) the quality and integrity of our financial statements, including oversight of our accounting and financial reporting processes, internal controls and financial statement audits; - (2) our compliance with certain legal and regulatory requirements; - (3) our independent registered public accounting firm's qualifications, performance and independence: - (4) our corporate compliance program, including our code of conduct and anti-corruption compliance policy and investigating possible violations thereunder; - (5) our risk management policies and procedures; - (6) our cybersecurity policies and effectiveness; and - (7) the performance of our internal audit function.
+- (1) the quality and integrity of our financial statements, including oversight of our accounting and financial reporting processes, internal controls, and financial statement audits; - (2) our compliance with certain legal and regulatory requirements; - (3) our independent registered public accounting firm's qualifications, performance, and independence; - (4) our corporate compliance program, including our code of conduct and anti-corruption policy, and investigating possible violations thereunder; - (5) our risk management policies and procedures; - (6) our cybersecurity policies and effectiveness; - (7) the performance of our internal audit function; and - (8) all related-party transactions.

 The Board has determined that each of Messrs.
-Hendrickson, Sanchez, and Wagers qualifies as an independent director under the Nasdaq corporate governance standards and independence requirements of Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Hendrickson, Sanchez, and Wagers qualifies as an independent director under the Nasdaq corporate governance standards and independence requirements of Rule 10A-3 of the Securities Exchange Act of 1934, as amended ("Exchange Act").
 The Board has also determined that each of Messrs.
-Hendrickson, Sanchez and Wagers qualifies as an "audit committee financial expert" as such term is defined in Item 407(d)(5) of Regulation S-K and possesses financial sophistication, as defined under Nasdag rules.
+Hendrickson, Sanchez, and Wagers qualifies as an "audit committee financial expert" as such term is defined in Item 407(d)(5) of Regulation S-K and possesses financial sophistication, as defined under Nasdaq rules.